 Tip 1: Does your parcel’s status say ‘In distribution’ when it should have been delivered by now?

 Please be patient and wait a little longer to be sure.
 The parcel may be delayed to due unforeseen circumstances, but it is on its way to the recipient.
-If the status of the shipment does not indicate otherwise after 7 days, click here to report this in your account in just a few simple steps.
+If the status of your shipment does not change for a longer period of time, then make sure you report this within 30 days.
+In just a few simple steps you can report your delayed shipment within your account.
+Click here to start.

 Tip 2: Does your parcel’s status say ‘In distribution’ but you are unsure whether it has been delivered?